baseboxorg/jeffskinnerbox.github.io/content/drafts/adding-a-wiki-to-my-blog.md

 ### Hosting TiddlyWiki on Heroku
 After establishing a free Heroku account, you are taken to "[Getting Started with Node.js on Heroku][16]".
-This provides an excellent tutoral on how to get a demo Node.js app running.
+This provides an excellent tutorial on how to get a demo Node.js app running.
 "[Deploying Node.js Apps on Heroku][19]" does the same for an existing application.
 The real secrete in getting it to work was found in the post "[Installing TiddlyWiki5 on Heroku][20]".
 Learning from these documents, the installation steps I formulated are the following: